 The Declaration of Covenants, Conditions, and Restrictions, more commonly referred to as CC&Rs, follows the HOA plat in the document hierarchy.
 The CC&Rs are what provide the HOA board with the power to enforce certain rules of the association.

 This governing document contains the maintenance responsibilities of the association and homeowners.
 It also contains general rules concerning architectural control, such as the installation of satellite dishes or antennas.
 Moreover, the CC&Rs state how assessments are computed and collected.
-This document also defines the consequences of unpaid fees, how violations are handled, and how disputes are resolved.
+This document also defines the consequences of unpaid fees, the proper way to handle violations, and the right process of resolving disputes.

 As you can probably tell, this governing document is perhaps the most comprehensive.
 It contains a library of information that every homeowner must know.
 In fact, most HOAs require new homeowners to read through these rules and consent to them by signing.
 If you plan to rent out your home to someone else, the tenant is not exempt from following the CC&Rs.